metarank/metarank/doc/features/counters.md

   ttl: 90d // optional, how long should we store this field if there were no updates
 ```

-Refresh field can be useful for counters when you don't want to update the value used for inference super frequently
+Refresh field can be useful for counters when you don't want to update the value used for inference frequently
 and want to limit the write throughput to feature store.

 ## Windowed counter

-Windowed counter has the same semantics as interaction one, but is configured in a different way:
+Windowed counter has the same semantics as the interaction one, but is configured in a different way:
 ```yaml
 - name: clicks
   type: window_count